 How are you wasting water in invisible ways?
 These are some of the most common culprits:

 1. Not using a bidet.
-Your first impression might be that bidets waste water, using an excessive amount of the natural resource to help you clean up after using the bathroom.
+Your first impression might be that bidets waste water, using an excessive amount of natural resources to help you clean up after using the bathroom.
 But today’s bidets are remarkably efficient, using only a small amount of water – and they’re much more environmentally friendly than toilet paper.
 As an added bonus, you’ll typically feel cleaner after using the bathroom, you’ll spend less time wiping, and you’ll be less likely to develop hemorrhoids and other problematic health conditions.

-2. Leaving the water run during household activities.
+2. Leaving the water running during household activities.
 Many of us are tempted to leave the water running while we’re engaging in some sort of water-related activity.
 For example, you may leave the water running while you brush your teeth or you may leave the kitchen faucet on constantly as you’re washing the dishes by hand.
 This may be convenient, saving you from adjusting the faucet several times per minute, but it’s going to end up wasting several gallons of water over the course of an ordinary week.
 Take a few seconds and turn off the flow of water when you can.

 3. Waiting too long for the water to warm up.
 It’s only natural to let the water warm up before you enter a shower or draw a bath.
 You may also want to run the water until it’s warm when washing your hands in the middle of a cold winter day.
 There’s nothing wrong with wanting these luxuries, but if you wait too long for the water to get hot, you’ll end up wasting a lot of water unnecessarily.